 Posture

 As mentioned in the Parkinson’s disease section, the posture of the shoulder that most people with Parkinson’s have may be part of the hypothetical cycle of the frozen shoulder.
-But for those without the disease, how much does posture matter in contributing to frozen shoulder?
+But for those without the disease, how much does posture matter in contributing to frozen shoulders?

 Some may think kyphosis or rounded shoulders can cause a frozen shoulder or other types of shoulder pain, but the current evidence does not support this idea.
-A 2016 systematic review of ten studies found that “thoracic kyphosis may not be an important contributor to the development of shoulder pain,” but it is likely that it reduces the shoulders’ range of motion like the ability to scratch your upper back.
+A 2016 systematic review of ten studies found that “thoracic kyphosis may not be an important contributor to the development of shoulder pain,” but it’s likely that it reduces the shoulders’ range of motion like the ability to scratch your upper back.

 “Even if the studies had reported significant differences in thoracic kyphosis between groups, it would not have been possible to establish whether the thoracic hyperkyphosis preceded the shoulder symptoms or if the thoracic hyperkyphosis was a postural adaptation to shoulder pain,” Barrett et al. stated.